Repertory theatre: Canada

 Organizations in Canada include North America's largest classical repertory theatre company, the Stratford Festival, founded in 1953 primarily to present productions of William Shakespeare's plays.
 Canada also hosts North America's second largest repertory theatre company, the Shaw Festival, founded in 1962, which presents plays written by or set during the lifetime of Bernard Shaw, or that follow Shaw's ideal of socially provocative theatre.
 However, Canadian repertory companies follow a model that differs somewhat from the years-long rotation repertory system found in Europe.
 In Canada, productions often stay on the repertory for one season, running in repertory with other productions in the same year.
 The actors are not employed full time long term, but instead work on contracts usually maximum 8 months long.

 The Vagabond Repertory Theatre Company was formed in March 2009 by artistic directors Nathaniel Fried and Ryan LaPlante, and currently resides and performs in Kingston, Ontario.
 It shuttered in 2019.
 The old English-style repertory theatres such as Ottawa's CRT (Canadian Repertory Theatre) and Toronto's Crest Theatre no longer exist—although they did have a version of summer theatre in smaller holiday districts, such as the "Straw Hat" players of Gravenhurst and Port Carling at Ontario's vacation Muskoka Lakes area.

 State-subsidized theatres on continental Europe have been suggested as the origin of the repertoire tradition.

 One of the earliest examples of this system is the Moscow Art Theatre circa 1898.
 An even earlier example are the theatres of Germany.
-See The Deutsches Theatre, a privately owned German theatre founded in 1883 to produce plays in rep. While variations appeared before, the modern repertory system did not become popular until the twentieth century.
+See the Deutsches Theater, a privately owned German theatre founded in 1883 to produce plays in rep. While variations appeared before, the modern repertory system did not become popular until the twentieth century.